What’s in Louis DeJoy’s 10-year plan for the USPS

 What is Biden’s role in all this?

-Biden last week submitted nominations to fill three of the four vacant seats on the Postal Service’s governing board (Bloom is serving in a one-year holdover term).
+Biden last week submitted nominations to fill three of the four vacant seats on the Postal Service’s governing board (Bloom is serving in a one-year holdover term.)
 Their Senate confirmation hearings are likely to be held in late April, and barring unforeseen circumstances, they’re all expected to be approved.

 Democrats in Congress wanted DeJoy to consult with them on his proposals, and wait for the new board members to be confirmed and get their feedback, as well.
 Instead, DeJoy and the board of governors pressed ahead, stirring up more anger on the left at the agency’s leadership.